Gangula-Sandaru/Bus-Ticket-Booking-System-Using-Django/README.md

 route available for the journey can be obtained using the road map.
 Users can book bus tickets online.
 The money related to the tickets has been facilitated to be paid through the online.
-Another reason for creating this website is to avoid unnecessary wastage of passenger’s valuable
+Another reason for creating this website is to avoid unnecessary wastage of passenger’s valuable time.
+Because passengers do not know the correct destination